 Redress connects and champions eco-conscious designers and companies through event planning, marketing, and an active membership network.

-We hope to excite people and encourage them to take action in their own lives by actively thinking about their purchasing decisions and providing them access to amazing eco-designers.
+We energize people and encourage them to take action in their own lives by actively thinking about their purchasing decisions and providing them access to amazing eco-designers.

 Redress envisions a world where eco-fashion is no longer a high-end ‘trend’ or a mass-market greenwash, but rather an accessible option to most people.
 It is our goal to be a catalyst for change within the mainstream fashion and textiles industry, making it more environmentally and socially responsible.